Blog – Posted on Monday, Jan 21

 Here’s another bio that will reshape your views of a famed historical tyrant, though this time in a surprisingly favorable light.
 Decorated scholar Andrew Roberts delves into the life of Napoleon Bonaparte, from his near-flawless military instincts to his complex and confusing relationship with his wife.
 But Roberts’ attitude toward his subject is what really makes this work shine: rather than ridiculing him (as it would undoubtedly be easy to do), he approaches the “petty tyrant” with a healthy amount of deference.

-18. The Passage of Power by Robert Caro
+18. The Passage of Power: The Years of Lyndon Johnson IV by Robert A. Caro

 Lyndon Johnson might not seem as intriguing or scandalous as figures like Kennedy, Nixon, or W. Bush.
 But in this expertly woven biography, Robert Caro lays out the long, winding road of his political career, and it’s full of twists you wouldn’t expect.
 Johnson himself was a surprisingly cunning figure, gradually maneuvering his way closer and closer to power.
 Finally, in 1963, he got his greatest wish — but at what cost?
 Fans of Adam McKay’s Vice, this is the book for you.